sourdough pizza crust

 two sourdough pizzas topped and ready for the oven

-When your oven is ready, slide your pizza with its parchment onto your pizza peel (or whatever you’re using in place of a peel…see tips section above).
+When your oven is ready, slide your pizza with its parchment onto your pizza peel.

 Open your oven and quickly scoot your pizza right onto your hot stone or steel.
-Close the oven door and bake for about 10 minutes (6 minutes at 550°F).
+Close the oven door and bake for 10-12 minutes (6 minutes at 550°F).
 You’ll know the pizza is done when the crust is nice and brown.

-You can take your crusts even darker than mine if you like them nice and crispy.
+You can take your crusts even darker than mine if you like them crunchier.

 sourdough pizza after baking